cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 Interoperability is all about reusing assets between modules and chains.
 The former one is achieved by ADR-33: Protobuf client - server communication.
 At the time of writing ADR-33 is not finalized.
 The latter is achieved by IBC.
 Here we will focus on the IBC side.
 IBC is implemented per module.
 Here, we aligned that NFTs will be recorded and managed in the x/nft.
 This requires creation of a new IBC standard and implementation of it.

 For IBC interoperability, NFT custom modules MUST use NFT object type understood by the IBC client.
-So for x/nft interoperabilty, custom NFT implementations (eg x/cryptokitties) will need to use the canonical x/nft module and proxy all NFT balance keeping functionality to x/nft.
+So, for x/nft interoperabilty, custom NFT implementations (example: x/cryptokitty) will need to use the canonical x/nft module and proxy all NFT balance keeping functionality to x/nft.
+In other words: x/nft becomes a standard NFT register for all Cosmos NFTs (example: x/cryptokitty will register a kitty NFT in x/nft and use x/nft for book keeping).
 This was [discussed](https://github.com/cosmos/cosmos-sdk/discussions/9065#discussioncomment-873206) in a context of using x/bank as a general asset balance book.
 Not using x/nft will require implementing another app for IBC.

 ## Consequences